RossVertizan/wdio-vitaqai-service/NOTES.md

 5. Need to remove the name sequence/sequences and replace it with action/actions - implemented with altname field in YAML
 6. add_next/remove_next need the action specified as the second argument to be prefixed with "top." - implemented in the convertArguments method in vitaqai_api.
 7. Need to convert boolean return values from Python  - implemented in vitaqai_api/convertReturn method
+8. Discovered bug in GenFromList - weights are incorrect if not initialised with weights.
+A weights array is maintained which keeps a list of the weights, but this is not initialised if the starting description does not have weights.
+This issue has now been fixed  - just need a new build of the C++ code.

+### Client methods to port

+Need to have all of these methods supported from the Vitaq client Three bits to the implementation:
+1. In the socketClient.js (vitaqai_api)
+2. In index.js - a caller function (vitaqai_api)
+3. In service.ts - the exposed method (wdio_vitaq_service)

+1. requestData - implemented
+   - Also have getGen which is implemented as two runCommand calls (gen + get_value)
+2. runCommand - already implemented in above work - this is the "core" function
+3. recordCoverage
+4. sendDataToVitaq/ writeDataToVitaq
+5. readDataFromVitaq
+6. createVitaqLogEntry

+### Other things to do
+1. Make all this work in K8S
+2. Check coverage is working - how to specify ?
+3. Check AI is working - need to make re-runs possible
+4. Enable sequence runs

 ### Study of the Sauce Service